Yang Xiuqing: Taiping Rebellion

 He was an early participant in the rebellion and rose quickly to prominence; in 1851, when Hong Xiuquan took the title of Heavenly King for himself, he made Yang, in spite of having no military knowledge or experience, commander-in-chief of the army.
 Yang was further named "East King" as one of the five kings.
 In 1851, Yang announced a vision in which it was revealed that there were traitors in the highest levels of the movement, and two years later that words of the Eastern King, that is, Yang himself, were divine.
 He devised an extensive network of spies to root out the intrigues of loyalists in the kingdom.
 Shrewd, ruthless, and ambitious, Yang ultimately proved himself to be a brilliant strategist and organizer, as well as the administrative mastermind of the Taiping Movement.
 By the 1850s, Yang had become the most powerful leader of the Taiping Rebellion.

 With this presumed divine guidance, Taiping troops captured the city of Nanjing (Nanking), which became the capital of the Heavenly Kingdom in 1853.
 Yang took control of the city.
 He disciplined the troops after an initial period of violence and slaughter by declaring that he would execute any officer who entered a private home.
 City residents were ordered to return to work.
 Men and women were required to live separately, and were prohibited from walking together or even speaking to each other (there continued to be male and female military units).
 As Hong, the Heavenly King, became less interested in politics and more interested in his harem, he named Yang as prime minister of the Heavenly Kingdom.
 Many of the basic laws and regulations were issued during this period of Yang's control.

 In August 1856, Yang defeated the government troops besieging Nanking.
 He first led them to divide their forces by forcing them to send relief forces to other cities, then sent all his own troops against them in a massed attack.
 Arrogance over victory, however, led to his downfall.
 Yang clashed with Hong over the rebellion's policies and views toward Confucianism and iconoclasm; Yang believed that Confucian morality was essentially positive, and that its basic tenets were compatible with the rebellion's interpretation of Christianity.
-He believed that images of dragons were not sacrilegious.
-Hong, however, rejected this notion and believed that Confucianism ought to be eradicated (considering the belief system to be the work of the devil), and that dragons represent the devil.
+Hong, however, rejected this notion and believed that Confucianism ought to be eradicated, considering that the belief system is irredeemable after centuries of corruption by the Manchus, used to oppress the Han majority.